populationgenomics/talos-azure-deploy/README.md

 ls .data/<your_dataset_id>/output/talos_<datestamp>
 ```

 The output of the pipeline will contain a number of files that are discussed in the parent Talos repository, but the primary outputs of interest are `pheno_annotated_report.json` and `talos_output.html`.
-Note the latter will not be present if no variants were prioritized by the pipeline (TODO mention this to Matt).
+Note the latter will not be present if no variants were prioritized by the pipeline.

-## Troubleshooting

-TODO

-1. Incorrect RBAC privileges to access data